LLNL/RAJAPerf/README.md

 # Running the suite

-The suite is executed by running the executable in the top-level performance suite 'src' directory in the build space.
+The suite is run by invoking the executable in the top-level performance suite 'src' directory in the build space.
 For example, giving it no options:
 ```
 > ./extra/performance/src/raja-perf.exe